 -Pierre Ruhe, ArtsATL.Com

 John Young Shik Concklin, conductor, is praised for his clear beat, strong sense of rhythm, inviting gravitas, and innovative mind.
-John is a National Finalist for the 2019-2020 American Prize in Conducting and serves as Conductor with the Atlanta Music Project and Piedmont Chamber Orchestra.
-He is also a Music Director Finalist with the Hendersonville Symphony Orchestra and is frequently invited to cover conduct the Nashville and Atlanta Symphony Orchestras.
+John serves as Conductor with the Atlanta Music Project and Piedmont Chamber Orchestra.
+He is also a Music Director Finalist with the Hendersonville Symphony Orchestra, was a National Finalist for the 2019-2020 American Prize in Conducting, and has been frequently invited to cover conduct the Nashville and Atlanta Symphony Orchestras.